Myth and Science in Mount Shasta

 John McCrone provides a different model of the western mind that seeks to accommodate myths.
 He argues that the mind should be divided into two parts: the animal part and the culturally molded part.
-The animal part completes simple mental abilities like awareness, recognition, muscle control and associative thought and emotions; and the culturally molded part of the brain, that is dependent on language, includes logical thought, self-awareness and the ability to remember.
-In this model, myths and knowledge not accommodated by science is simply constructed and organized under “culture.”
+The animal part completes simple mental abilities like awareness, recognition, muscle control, and associative thought and emotions, and the culturally molded part of the brain, which is dependent on language, includes logical thought, self-awareness, and the ability to remember.
+In this model, myths and knowledge not accommodated by science are simply constructed and organized under “culture.”
 Therefore, its validity is not suspect.

 In western science, teleology has gained importance because the origin of humans has been sufficiently explained by scientific methods, especially the Big Bang Theory.
-Teleogy is the doctrine that argues final causes exist in nature.
-The definition of teleogy is: the explanation of phenomena in terms of the purpose they serve rather than of the cause by which they arise.
+Teleology is the doctrine that argues final causes exist in nature.
+The definition of teleology is the explanation of phenomena in terms of the purpose they serve rather than of the cause by which they arise.
 Often, teleologists have identified purpose in the universe with God’s will.

 The Purpose of Myth in Science

-The persistence of myths to remain in society demonstrates that people can live without answers, but not without belief or interpretations.
-Only when a scientific model fails in its attempt to explain, does myth create the remainder of the model.
-Darwinian Evolution, DNA and viruses are the cultural equivalents of centaurs and angelic beings.
+The persistence of myths to remain in society demonstrates that people can live without answers but not without beliefs or interpretations.
+Only when a scientific model fails in its attempt to explain does myth create the remainder of the model.
+Darwinian Evolution, DNA, and viruses are the cultural equivalents of centaurs and angelic beings.